Vilyak/OnlineChat/README.md

-# OnlineChat
-Online chat for 2 hours of work
+# Online chat for 2 hours of work